Fallujah during the Iraq War: Truce, May 2004

 At the beginning of May 2004, the US Marine Corps announced a ceasefire due to intense political pressure.
 Most of the fighting was limited to the southern industrial district, which had the lowest population density inside the city limits and the northwest corner of the city in the Jolan district.
 There were also Marine battalions in the northeast and southern portion of the city.
 While both sides began preparations to resume offensives, General Conway took a risk and handed control of the city to a former Iraqi general with roughly 1,000 men who then formed the Fallujah Brigade, while acknowledging that many of the people under control of the general were probably insurgents themselves (no verification was provided).
 The general, Major General Muhammed Latif, replaced a US choice, Jasim Mohammed Saleh, who was alleged to have been involved in the earlier atrocities against Kurds during the Iran–Iraq War.
 The ceasefire terms were to give control of Fallujah to General Latif on condition that Fallujah becomes a secure region for coalition forces and halt incoming mortar and rocket attacks on the nearby US bases.
 Latif's militia wore Iraqi military uniforms from the Hussein era.
 Another tenet of the cease-fire was the establishment of a Traffic Control Point (TCP) on the eastern side of the city just west of the "cloverleaf".
 This TCP was constantly manned by a platoon of Marines and a platoon from the Iraqi National Guard and saw almost daily firefights for the rest of the summer.

-Inside the city, mosques proclaimed the victory of the insurgents over the United States.
 Celebratory banners appeared around the city, and the fighters paraded through the town on trucks.
 Iraqi governing council member Ahmed Chalabi, after a bombing that killed fellow IGC member Izzadine Saleem, blamed the US military's decisions in Fallujah for the attack, stating "The garage is open and car bombs are coming repeatedly."

-Fallujah, according to reporters who have visited in mid-summer, had since become a sort of Islamist mini-state, with Sharia law enforced by mujahedin.
 Owners of shops that sold US-style magazine and barbers who offered "Western-style" haircuts were beaten and publicly humiliated.
 Inter-faction fighting was also rampant.
 The Fallujah Brigade was soon marginalized and ceased to be more than another faction in what had effectively become a no-go area for coalition troops.